-Elizabeth is Assistant Professor of Musical Theatre at Auburn University.
+Elizabeth is an assistant professor of music theatre at Auburn University.
 She serves as the Department of Theatre’s principal singing instructor and music director.
-In collaboration with Auburn University-colleague Jeri Dickey, she conceived of and directed an original Broadway cabaret, “Puttin’ on the Hits,” in 2015.
 She also maintains an independent commercial voice studio in Auburn.

 Elizabeth grew up in a wonderful artistic community in California where she played clarinet and piano, sang with award-winning choirs, participated in musical theater productions, taught dance, and was apprenticed to a professional modern dance company.
 As a voice teacher, she strives to pass on her great love of music to her students, as well as guide them through their vocal development with enthusiasm and encouragement.